 Denise uniquely blends the traditions of yoga with modern interpretations to give you a well-rounded perspective.

 There are many Yoga Teacher Training programs to choose from.
 Need help understanding the differences?
 We love answering questions!
-Press the button below and drop Denise a note:
+Drop Denise a note...she's happy to talk with you personally.

 Here are some common questions that might help you with your decision to enroll.